The

 insulated parts without any metal showing to help avoid

 shorts.
-Where this is the case, the side with the lettering
+Where this is the case, the side with the

-the lettering facing down.
+fitted with the lettering facing down.

 Assemble The Resistors

-You can fit the resistors either way round, but it will be easier
+You can fit the resistors either way round, but it will be

-connect it to VR1.
+block to connect it to VR1.

 Assemble The Capacitors